holoplot/ravenna-fpga-drivers/README.md

 This driver supports the network interfaces and exposed them as Linux network interfaces.

 ### SysFS entries

+Some of the driver's non-standard statistics and configuration can be read and written through the sysfs interface.

 | Entry name				 | Access    | Description                                 |
 |----------------------------------------|:---------:|---------------------------------------------|